Murder arrest after woman dies in Gloucestershire house

 Police were called to a house on Bath Road, in Stonehouse, at 00:30 GMT, after it was reported a woman was injured.

 The woman in her 50s died at the scene.
-Officers are working to identify her next of kin.
+Officers have informed her next of kin.

 A 53-year-old man from Cheltenham has been arrested on suspicion of murder and remains in police custody.